-A lactation consultant or breastfeeding specialistprobably has special training in recognizing and dealing with breastfeeding problems.
-But her title has no standardized meaning, and her levels of knowledge and skill are highly variable.
+A lactation counselor or breastfeeding specialist probably has special training in recognizing and dealing with breastfeeding problems.
+But the title has no standardized meaning, and her levels of knowledge and skill are highly variable.

-An international board certified lactation consultant (IBCLC)has completed several thousand hours of working with breastfeeding mothers, has passed an international exam, and must recertify every 5 years, assuring a standard level of skill.
+An International Board Certified Lactation Consultant (IBCLC) has completed several thousand hours of working with breastfeeding mothers, has passed an international exam, and must recertify every 5 years, ensuring a standard level of skill.
 But her personal breastfeeding experience is highly variable.
 She can work as intensively as needed with a breastfeeding mother.
 But she usually charges for her services, she cannot replace the group support that breastfeeding mothers have always relied on, and she is not necessarily medically trained.

 A La Leche League Leader has nursed at least one child for a year or more, and has a reading-based background in birth, breastfeeding, and early parenting issues.
 She is skilled at phone help, finding and providing information, and facilitating gatherings of breastfeeding mothers.
 Her services are free, and she can help a woman find the mother-to-mother support that builds confidence and offers choices.
 But she is not usually a medical professional, and she isn’t usually trained to provide the intensive, highly skilled help that some situations require.

 What do you need?
 Help with medical care?
 With a standard birth?
 A sympathetic ear?
 Household help?
 Someone who can help you figure out why breastfeeding isnít going well?
 Someone who can help you fix it?
 When you match the helper to the need, you’re more likely to have a satisfying outcome.